Riemannian game dynamics: Population games and evolutionary dynamics

 \subsection{Antecedents}

-The class of dynamics studied in this paper is a substantial generalization of both the replicator dynamics and of the Euclidean projection dynamics.
+The class of dynamics studied here is a substantial generalization of both the replicator dynamics and the projection dynamics.
 We now describe works from an assortment of fields that are antecedents of our approach.

-The replicator equation \eqref{eq:RD} for common interest games is a basic model from population genetics (see \citealp{SS83}).
-The \emph{fundamental theorem of natural selection}, attributed to \cite{Fis30}, states that natural selection among genes increases overall population fitness. \cite{Kim58} introduced a corresponding maximum principle, showing that population fitness increases at a maximum rate under \eqref{eq:RD}, provided that one imposes a certain nonlinear constraint on the set of feasible changes in population frequencies.
-Later, \cite{Sha79} (see also \citealp{Aki79}) put Kimura's maximum principle on a firm mathematical footing using tools from differential geometry \textendash\ specifically, by introducing a suitable Riemannian metric.
-The replicator dynamics and the Shahshahani metric both play a key role in what follows.
+The replicator equation \eqref{eq:RD} for common interest games is a basic model from population genetics \citep{SS83}.
+The \emph{fundamental theorem of natural selection}, attributed to \cite{Fis30}, states that natural selection among genes increases overall population fitness. \cite{Kim58} introduced a corresponding maximum principle showing that population fitness increases at a maximum rate under \eqref{eq:RD}, provided that one imposes a certain nonlinear constraint on the set of feasible changes in population frequencies (see \cref{rem:Kimura} in \cref{sec:interior}).
+Later, \cite{Sha79} and \cite{Aki79} put Kimura's maximum principle on a firm mathematical footing using tools from differential geometry \textendash\ specifically, by introducing a suitable Riemannian metric (see \cref{sec:metrics}).
+The derivation of the replicator dynamics in the latter papers provides a basic instance of the geometric construction of Riemannian dynamics developed in \cref{sec:geometry}, while our construction based on balancing gains and costs can be viewed as an extension of Kimura's analysis (cf.~\cref{rem:Kimura}).

 \cite{HS90} model natural selection in populations of animals whose traits are represented by elements of a continuous set.
 They assume that all members of the population share the same trait $x$, except for an infinitesimal group of mutants whose traits differ infinitesimally from $x$.
 The evolution of the preponderant trait $x$ follows a gradient-like process, moving in the direction that agrees with the play of the most successful local mutants.
-To obtain variations on this process, \cite{HS90} use Riemannian metrics to define the size and shape of the neighborhood of local mutants.
-When the trait space is $\strat$ and the fitness of mutant $y$ takes the linear form $\sum_{\alpha} y_{\alpha} \payv_{\alpha}(x)$, they showed that the evolution of $x$ on the interior of $\strat$ is given by
+To obtain variations on this process, \cite{HS90} use a Riemannian metric to define the size and shape of the neighborhood of local mutants.
+When the trait space is $\strat$ and the fitness of mutant $y$ takes the linear form $\sum_{\pure} y_{\pure} \payv_{\pure}(x)$, they showed that the evolution of $x$ on the interior of $\strat$ is given by